mackoj/CompileTimeFunctionDecorator/0000-compile-time-function-decorator.md

 This keyword can be used like @objc, but this keyword is necessary to allow other to decorate your code.

-Decoration only work on function with this decorator.
+Decoration only works on function with this decorator.

 Bar.swift